- Transportation Permits HOME

 ||The Caltrans Single-Trip Application and Routing System (STARS) is an automated method for customers to obtain single-trip extralegal permits.
 Permit users are eligible to receive the STARS software.
 The STARS program significantly improves turnaround time for customers.|

-Variance permits are for vehicles over 15 feet in width, 17 feet in height or over 17 feet, over 135 feet in length, or on special hauling equipment which exceeds the Department's standard method of weight classification.
+Variance permits are for vehicles over 15 feet in width, 17 feet or more in height, over 135 feet in length, or on special hauling equipment which exceeds the Department's standard method of weight classification.

 Variance Contact Info: Phone: (916) 323-2893, Fax: (916) 322-1505

-For questions about oversize and overweight permits, you may call the Permits office or click on: Permits Office.
+For questions about oversize and overweight permits, you may call the Permits office or click on: Permits Office Contacts.

 Permits Info: Phone: (916) 322-1297